9 DYI House Painting Rules to Follow

 You don’t need to remove all the old exterior paint from the surface – just the loose paint.
 You want a smooth surface.
 After sanding, use wood filler and a putty knife to fill in all the holes and cracks.

-3. Use Plenty of Paint
+3. Use The Paint Plentifully

 Start painting your base coat by adding a high-quality oil-alkyd primer to metal.
 You can tint your primer to your paint color, which can help minimize the amount of paint you need to apply.
 If you don’t tint your primer, there are also advantages because you can see spots that need to be touched up easier.

 After your primer or base coat is dry, apply your first coat.
-You will most likely need a second top coat to cover evenly.
+You will most likely need a second topcoat to cover evenly.

 4. Use All the Right Tools